 Citation: Savitsky, Laura; Illingworth, Maria; and DuLaney, Megan.
 Civilian Social Work: Serving the Military and Veteran Populations.
 Social Work 54: 4 (327-339).
 October, 2009.

-This course has been reviewed on 1/2/18 by T DiDona, PhD and found to contain current information.
+TReviewed by TM DiDona, PhD 2018 and found to be current.
+For a full list of current references, please Click Here.
 Current references on the topic include:

 - Blow, A. J., Curtis, A. F., Wittenborn, A. K., & Gorman, L. (2015).
 Relationship problems and military related PTSD: The case for using emotionally focused therapy for couples.
 Contemporary Family Therapy, 37(3), 261-270.